Power BI security white paper

 For template apps, does Microsoft perform any security or privacy assessment of the template app prior to publishing items to the Gallery?

-- No. The app publisher is responsible for the content while it is the customer's responsibility to review and determine whether to trust the template app publisher.
+- No. The app publisher is responsible for the content while it's the customer's responsibility to review and determine whether to trust the template app publisher.

 Are there template apps that can send information outside the customer network?